HovakimyanResearch/crazyflie-demos/README.md

 The source for the Android app is located here: <https://github.com/Lauszus/DroneDraw>.

 ### Crane demo
+Start crazyflie in center of the room.

 1. Setup
   * Connect to Cisco11477 wifi or Ethernet
   * Plug in xbox controller.
 Press center button of controller to turn on
   * Plug in Crazyradio PA dongle
+  * Point front (red/green lights) of vehicle towards door
   * Power vehicle

 2. Edit Config Files